 We've tried EVERYTHING.

-We've done a couple blog-a-thons on it in years past.
+We've done blog-a-thons on it in years past.
 We've answered questions like this tirelessly for years.
 We've talked about it in other pieces, we've suggested visiting gynecologists to have an expert assure someone they're normal.
 We've directed people to some links or books with labial imagery.
-We've worn t-shirts which proclaim "I Love Labia!" while shaking peach, violet, brown and pink pom-poms on the White House lawn (okay, so we haven't but if someone sent me the supplies, I would in a heartbeat), but for the love of Pete, the labia-freakouts keep sticking around.
+We've worn t-shirts which proclaim "I Love Labia!" while shaking peach, violet, brown and pink pom-poms on the White House lawn (okay, so we haven't but if someone sent the supplies, we would in a heartbeat), but for the love of Pete, the labia freak-outs keep sticking around.
 Whatever it is that keeps churning labia worries out these days is doing it like bunnies.

-To be sure we're all on the same page before we get started, have a look at the diagram from Pink Parts:
+To be sure we're all on the same page before we get started, have a look at this diagram: